StetHD/tarifa-book/installation/index.md

 You need to install the proper SDK in order to work with a given platform.

-All OS need [ImageMagick](http://www.imagemagick.org/) for icons and splash screens generation. tarifa needs [cupertino](https://github.com/nomad/cupertino) on Mac OS X in order to manage mobile provisioning files and to communicate with
+All the OS need [ImageMagick](http://www.imagemagick.org/) for icons and splash screens generation. tarifa needs [cupertino](https://github.com/nomad/cupertino) on Mac OS X in order to manage mobile provisioning files and to communicate with
 [developer.apple.com](http://developer.apple.com/).